 The other principal feature of the Charpy impact machine is a fixture designed to support an impact test specimen is a simple beam at a precise location.
 The fixture is arranged so that the notched face of the specimen is vertical.
 The pendulum strikes the other vertical face directly opposite to the notch.

-The measured impact test values may be the energy absorbed, percent shear fracture, the lateral expansion opposite the notch, or a combination thereof.
+The measured impact test values may be the energy absorbed, percent shear fracture, and/or lateral expansion opposite the notch.

 Our impact test machine is capable of generating up to 300 ft. lbs. of energy and is used to determine the ductility at temperature.
 Charpy Impact Testing can be summarized as follows: